taishi-i/awesome-ChatGPT-repositories/README.md

  * [gpt-3](https://github.com/openai/gpt-3) - GPT-3: Language Models are Few-Shot Learners
  * [GPT-4-LLM](https://github.com/instruction-tuning-with-gpt-4/gpt-4-llm) - nice summary of our "instruction tuning with gpt-4!" @omarsar0  generated instruction-following &amp; feedback data is released, leading to superior self-instruct llms. stay tuned while we are pushing more into the github repo.
  * [siri-chatgpt](https://github.com/liujch1998/siri-chatgpt) - now you can transform siri into the real #chatgpt! simply download this shortcut (link in repo ⬇️) to your iphone, edit its script in the shortcuts app (i.e. paste your api key into the text box), and say, "hey siri, chatgpt". ask your favorite question!
- * [gptcache](https://github.com/zilliztech/gptcache) - gptcache is a library for creating semantic cache to store responses from llm queries.
  * [gpt-jargon](https://github.com/jbrukh/gpt-jargon) - Jargon is a natural language programming language specified and executed by LLMs like GPT-4.
  * [practical-llms](https://github.com/aggregate-intellect/practical-llms) - #aiscllmworkshopa quick way to go from zero to dangerous (like, be able to confidently bullshit like chatgpt, but also quickly ramp up on how to go from idea to product with the latest &amp; greatest in llm, with 9 continuous hours of hour-long presentations!